databricks/spark-training/strata_2013/index.md

 - `ephemeral-hdfs:` Hadoop installation.
 - `hive:` Hive installation
-- `java-app-template:` Some stand-alone Spark programs in java 4. mesos: Mesos installation
+- `java-app-template:` Some stand-alone Spark programs in Java
+- `mesos:` Mesos installation
 - `mesos-ec2:` A suite of scripts to manage Mesos on EC2
-- `scala-2.9.1.final:` Scala installation
+- `scala-2.9.2.final:` Scala installation
-- `scala-app-template:` Some stand-alone Spark programs in scala 8. spark: Spark installation
+- `scala-app-template:` Some stand-alone Spark programs in Scala
+- `spark:` Spark installation
 - `shark:` Shark installation
+- `streaming:` Stand-alone program for Spark Streaming exercises

 You can find a list of your 3 slave nodes in mesos-ec2/slaves:

     cat mesos-ec2/slaves

+For stand-alone Spark programs, you will have to know the Spark cluster URL.
+You can find that in mesos-ec2/cluster-url:

+    cat mesos-ec2/cluster-url

+## Dataset For Exploration
-Your HDFS cluster should come preloaded with 20GB of Wikipedia traffic statistics data for May 5 to May 7, 2009.
+Your HDFS cluster should come preloaded with 20GB of Wikipedia traffic statistics data obtained from http://aws.amazon.com/datasets/4182 .
+To make the analysis feasible (within the short timeframe of the exercise), we took three days worth of data (May 5 to May 7, 2009; roughly 20G and 329 million entries).
 You can list the files:

     ephemeral-hdfs/bin/hadoop fs -ls /wiki/pagecounts